mnot/I-D/rfc5988bis/draft.md

 The author would like to thank the many people who commented upon, encouraged and gave feedback to this specification, especially including Frank Ellermann, Roy Fielding, Eran Hammer-Lahav, and Julian Reschke.

+# Changes from RFC5988

+This specification has the following differences from its predecessor, RFC5988:

+* The initial relation type registrations were removed, since they've already been registered by 5988.